What Are Underlying Causes in Aviation SMS

 When this fact is not understood in safety programs it leads to some extremely common underlying causes, such as:

-Safety officer and executive management need to have an open dialogue about this issue, and set clear boundaries as to their responsibilities.
+Safety officers and executive management need to have an open dialogue about this issue and set clear boundaries as to their responsibilities.
 Other common underlying causes to be vigilant for with executive management are:

 2 – Underlying Causes in SMS Bureaucracy